PavaniDasari-273/Brainwave_Matrix_Intern/README.md

 ## 🙏 Acknowledgement

-Special thanks to **Brainwave Matrix Solutions** for their guidance and support in building this project.
+Special thanks to **Brainwave Matrix Solutions** for giving me this project.

 ---